 Required courses for the Sport Management emphasis include:

-The student may appeal this rule to the Division, whereby a committee of Division faculty members will evaluate the merit of the appeal and forward the results of their decision to the Division Chair and the Registrar.
+The student may appeal this rule to the Department of Business, whereby a committee of department faculty members will evaluate the merit of the appeal and forward the results of their decision to the Department of Business Chair and the Registrar.

 Note: This transfer policy is also applicable to readmit students.